six2dez/reconftw/README.md

 3. Build an Axiom Controller on top of the official image

 Please refer to the [Docker](https://github.com/six2dez/reconftw/wiki/4.-Docker) documentation.

+## c) Terraform + Ansible

+Yes! reconFTW can also be easily deployed with Terraform and Ansible to AWS, if you want to know how to do it, you can check the guide [here](Terraform/README.md)

 # ⚙️ Config file:
 > A detailed explaintion of config file can be found here [Configuration file](https://github.com/six2dez/reconftw/wiki/3.-Configuration-file) :book: